mcfarljm/dlchess/docs/sample-games.md

 ## Wild draw vs v9.10

-Below is a game that I played as white vs network v9.10.  `dlchess` sacks a knight early on and then makes it back up later by winning two pieces with a double pawn-fork.
+Below is a game that I played as white vs network v9.10.  `dlchess` sacrifices a knight early on and then makes it back up later by winning two pieces with a double pawn-fork.
 I missed what should have been an easy conversion in the end with two pawns, after `dlchess` again gave up another knight for seemingly no reason on move 38.

 <ct-pgn-viewer>